Please call 020 7353 6802 or complete the form below:

 “Charlotte always delivers!
 She is a breath of fresh air after some 25 years of working with the Bar.
 In the last 12 months she achieved some 7 results in ToLATA and financial proceedings where the results achieved exceeded the hoped for result of the client”.
 Karen Agnew-Griffith, solicitor, Woolley & Co Solicitors.

 “Dr Proudman has always secured good outcomes and has been commended on her efforts by my clients.
-She is fully committed to each case, matching a thoroughly professional approach with sensitivity to the needs of the law client”.
-Priti Gill, Solicitor, Horne Engall & Freeman LLP.
+She is fully committed to each case, matching a thoroughly professional approach with sensitivity to the needs of the lay client”.
+Priti Gill, Legal Executive, Horne Engall & Freeman LLP.

 “Charlotte picked up the reigns of a financial relief upon divorce case at very short notice and achieved a brilliant result, leaving the client ecstatically happy”.
 Nigel Fisher, solicitor, Taylor Rose TTKW.